codeequity/codeEquity/docs/ceManual.md

 notifications, and the timestamps are not dependable (for example, stamps only record to the second, and different stamps for the same operation can vary by as much as 10s!).

-To handle this, if a sub-handler of `githubRouter` detects a dependency issue, it will direct the `githubRouter` to demote the current job by pushing it further down the `ceJobs` queue, so that the job it depends on can be handled first.
+To manage this, if a sub-handler of `githubRouter` detects a dependency issue, it will direct the `githubRouter` to demote the current job by pushing it further down the `ceJobs` queue, so that the job it depends on can be handled first.